ericwpeterson/monux-obsolete/examples/react-d3-boxplot/README.md

 # react-d3-boxplot

 This example builds off colors example.
-It uses a get action for getting a list of stats, and a call action for getting data a list of points for a line graph.
+It uses a get action for getting a list of stats, and a call action for getting a list of points for a line graph.
 It wraps the monobject reducer to intercept a specific OP_COMPLETED response.
 Once received, it groups the stats by year, month, week, and days.
 Clicking each boxplot item drills down into the next group of box plots.

 ## Screenshot